 Both forms of CBD were administered to lab rats and the therapeutics effects were clinically observed and charted.
 The pure CBD isolate, once again, revealed that single-molecule CBD administration produced a bell-shaped dose-response curve with a small therapeutic window.

 However, rather than showing a bell-shaped curve, the whole plant CBD-rich extract caused a direct, dose-dependent inhibition of pain.
 Moreover, the Israeli researchers discovered that a smaller amount of CBD was needed for significant pain relief compared to the much larger amount of CBD isolate required to achieve similar analgesic effect.

 When the CBD isolate was delivered in excess of therapeutic dose, there was a decline in efficacy, but an excess of whole plant CBD-rich extract did not undermine its therapeutic potency.
 What happened when the full spectrum extract was given in excess is that the therapeutic effect reached a medicinal plateau phase and leveled off, rather than declining.

-These results have revolutionized how cannabis therapeutic effects are understood and consequently how pharmaceuticals are packaging their cannabis products.
+These results revolutionized how cannabis’ therapeutic effects are understood.
+Consequently, they influenced how pharmaceuticals are packaging their cannabis products.
 So much so, that we can confidently call this a landmark study in the cannabis space.
 Subsequent studies have further proved this finding.

 The effect mentioned above is now referred to as the Entourage effect, achieved when cannabis is consumed as a whole plant, whether that be flower, oil, or tincture.
 Full spectrum CBD oil contains terpenes, cannabinoids, and flavonoids.
 These compounds work synergistically to produce a more potent and longer-lasting effect than a single compound can achieve on its own.